snowdonr/pyms-minerva/README.rst

     /
     ├── pyms:      The PyMassSpec code
     │
-    ├── pyms-docs: The PyMassSpec User Guide and Documentation │
+    ├── docs: The PyMassSpec User Guide and Documentation │
     ├── pyms-test: Examples of how to use PyMassSpec
     │